EranBoudjnah/CleanArchitectureGenerator/README.md

 ## Clean Architecture Generator

-A CLI and Android Studio plugin for generating Clean Architecture boilerplate.
+A CLI and Android Studio plugin for generating Clean Architecture boilerplate including features, data sources, and use cases.

 ### CLI usage